 Tasty and hip is the main driver of this concept, that was very positively received at a multi-stakeholder consultation forum held in Jakarta.
 The idea also incorporates other important aspects such as healthy and safe food, and aims to stimulate local, traditional or ethnically inspired cuisine and food products.
 Based on previous experiences in other countries, this unique type of gastronomic movement has a huge potential to influence consumer behavior.

-GAIN and Hivos have commissioned CREM to prepare an NGIC pilot in Bandung, West Java.
+GAIN (involved in the program’s pilot research) and Hivos have commissioned CREM to prepare an NGIC pilot in Bandung, West Java.
 The objective is to explore to what extent NGIC could be an effective vehicle for a transition towards healthier and more sustainable food consumption among higher and lower urban middle income groups in Indonesia.
 The focus is on restaurant chains in shopping malls, food stalls and catering to businesses, government agencies, schools and hospitals.

 NGIC is part of the Sustainable Diets for All programme, a 5-year strategic partnership between Hivos and its partner IIED with the Dutch Government to transform the food system and promote sustainable diets.
 Promoting dietary diversity through consumers’ choice and voice is one of the key strategies that the programme seeks to implement.
 In Bandung, Hivos and Riset Indie are organizing Food Change Labs activities.
 These are open space and safe platforms that allows people to co-create innovations that address the complex challenges of the city’s food system.